Munich Security Conference: 2023

 The 59th MSC took place from 17 to 19 February 2023.
-The overarching the motto "Re:Vision," which is also the title of the Munich Security Conference report that has been published in preparation for the conference.
+The overarching motto was "Re:Vision," which is also the title of the Munich Security Conference report that has been published in preparation for the conference.
 On the one hand, the debates focused on the increased efforts of autocratic states to revise the international order.
 On the other hand, the conference called for new common visions for the international order and possible cooperation despite geopolitical challenges.
 Representatives from all over the world participated, among them: Kamala Harris, Antony Blinken, Rishi Sunak, Emmanuel Macron, Olaf Scholz, Annalena Baerbock, Boris Pistorius, Ursula von der Leyen, Jens Stoltenberg, Wang Yi, Andrzej Duda, Francia Márquez, Kaja Kallas, Nana Akufo-Addo and Volodymyr Zelensky (virtually).